-IMPORTANT: Tef-Gel is a corrosion inhibitor and is especially important in marine applications.
+IMPORTANT: Tef-Gel is a corrosion inhibitor.

 6-3 Final Connections

 Before making final connections to the batteries, make sure circuit breakers and stop switch are in the OFF position.
 Attach wires to battery; red to positive battery terminal and black to negative battery terminal.